PricelessToolkit/SOILSENS-V5W/README.md

    - Continue holding the calibration button for more than 3 seconds and release it.
    - The blue LED will blink **five times**, indicating the device has entered configuration mode.

+> [!NOTE]
+> If you enter the wrong credentials or MAC address and the sensor stays on, preventing you from entering configuration mode again, follow these steps: disconnect the battery, press and hold the calibration button, reconnect the battery, wait for 5 seconds, then release the button.
+You should now be able to connect to the created hotspot and enter new credentials.

 2. **Access Configuration via WiFi:**
    - After entering configuration mode, the sensor creates a WiFi Access Point (AP) named `SOILSENS-V5W`.
    - Connect to this AP using the default password: `password`.